Chandakaniket/ODU_Attendance/README.md

-ODU Attendance Application by scanning QR_Code.
+ODU Attendance Application by using QR Scan.